Consult2016/eligible/README.md

 ## Get started

-Make sure that the `git` package is installed, then clone this repository:
+Make sure that the `git` package is installed, then clone this repository (as normal user):

 ```bash
 git clone https://github.com/batden/eligible.git .eligible